 Cats require a balanced diet to stay healthy.
 They are carnivorous creatures so their diet should include plenty of meat.
-They need a mixture of proteins, carbohydrates, fats, minerals, vitamins and of course water.
+They need a mixture of proteins, carbohydrates, fats, minerals, vitamins, and water.

-Cats prefer to eat small frequent meals so it can be a good idea to feed your cat a mixture of wet food at meal times and leave a bowl of dry food for them to snack on.
-Since cats can become dehydrated and suffer liver problems if they don't get enough liquids it is a good idea to give them some wet food rather than a completely dry food diet.
+Cats prefer to eat small frequent meals so it can be a good idea to feed your cat a mixture of wet food at mealtimes and leave a bowl of dry food out for them to snack on.
+Since cats can become dehydrated and suffer liver problems if they don’t get enough liquids, it is a good idea to give them some wet food rather than a completely dry food diet.

-Cat obesity is becoming a problem and the recommendations from cat food suppliers about how much to feed you cats are often excessive.
-The amount of exercise they get is a big factor and while a cat that plays outdoors will burn off a lot of calories an indoor cat will not be getting as much exercise and may put on weight more easily.
-Overweight cats can suffer from a number of problems in later life including diabetes, heart disease, arthritis and respiratory problems.
+Cat obesity is becoming a problem and the recommendations from cat food suppliers about how much to feed your cats are often excessive.
+The amount of exercise they get is important in determining a cat’s weight and how much they should be eating.
+A cat that plays outdoors will likely burn off a lot more calories than an indoor cat, but some cats are simply more active than others.

 If you have real concerns about your cat’s weight talk to the vet about a prescription diet, you can get food which is low in calories and high in fibre which will help your cat lose that unsightly wobbling tummy.

 You should always provide a bowl of water for your cat and try to make sure you keep it fairly fresh.
-If you find your cat often pokes their head into your drink glasses it may be a sign that they are thirsty but like us they won't drink water if it has been sitting out for a long time.
+If you find your cat often pokes their head into your glass of water or tries to drink from the sink or shower, it may be a sign that they are thirsty, but just like us they won’t drink water if it has been sitting out for a long time.

-Although it is traditionally thought that cats like a saucer of milk it can actually be bad for them.
-Most cats are lactose intolerant and giving them milk, which they are unable to digest, will lead to diarrhoea.
-You can buy specially formulated milk for cats and if your cat does develop a taste for milk this is the route to go but there is nothing wrong with only providing water to drink.
+Although it is traditionally suggested that cats like a saucer of milk or cream it can actually be bad for them.
+Most cats are lactose intolerant and giving them milk, which they are unable to digest, will lead to diarrhea.
+If you want to give them a saucer of milk, you can buy specially formulated milk for cats, but it’s still a good idea to provide them with fresh water.
+There is also nothing wrong with just providing water to drink.
 Cats do not require milk as part of their diet.

-It's nice to give your cat the occasional treat but avoid giving them milk, cheese, yoghurt and especially chocolate.
-Most human food especially processed food is not suitable for cats and will give them a stomach upset.
-If you want to give your cat a treat they will love fresh fish or tinned tuna and chicken always goes down well.
+It’s nice to give your cat the occasional treat but avoid giving them milk, cheese, yoghurt, and especially chocolate.
+Most human food, particularly processed food, is not suitable for cats and will give them an upset stomach.
+If you want to give your cat a treat, they will likely love fresh fish, tinned tuna, or cooked chicken.